Arielhh/ESP32-Radio-Internet-With-TouchScreen-Display/README.md

 .
 .
 .
-Note: the webserver is only working after boot, it will stop working once you touch the touch screen.
+Note: The webserver is only working after boot, it will stop working once you touch the screen.
 To reactivate it you will need to reboot the radio.
 .
 Connect the I2S DAC to the following pins: